abhinavsood2002/CustomPromptChainsUI/README.md

 The backend uses Mistral-7B and Stable Diffusion 2.1 via the transformers and diffusers libraries respectively.
 We run the backend models on a NVIDIA RTX A6000 50GB GPU.

-## Templates
+## Use case and Templates
-.json files for Templates can be found in the templates folder.
-These can be dropped into the sidebar for their use in the system.
+A comprehensive use case and the used .json template files (along with pdf/image screenshots) [use case and templates](./use%20case%20and%20templates%20-%20writing%20a%20short%20story/) folder.
+The resulting story is available in `Final Resulting Story.txt`